-10 Best Waffle Places in New Mexico By
+The 10 Best Spots for Waffles in New Mexico!
+By

 Belgian, with chocolate chips, apple butter…however you like them, waffles are a breakfast staple.
 In fact, it’s a near perfect breakfast food that can be dressed up, or down, made sweet, or savory, and can even be made into a sandwich.
 Yep, you read that right.
 For a delicious variety of waffles, check out these 10 spots in New Mexico!